Updated: 28 July 2020

 When you send Bitcoin, the transaction may be instantly broadcast to the Bitcoin network, but will not immediately be confirmed.
-Most wallets, like Luno, require three blockchain confirmations before it will show up as completed, some may require up to six.
+Most wallets, like Luno, require three blockchain confirmations before the transaction can be completed, some may require up to six.

-Luno doesn’t have full control over the speed.
-Neither does any other single company or entity.
+Luno doesn’t have full control over the speed and neither does any other single company or entity.

 Approximately every ten minutes, a new block is created and added to the blockchain through a process called mining.
 Each block verifies and records any new transactions (such as the Bitcoin you may be sending).
 The network then confirms this.

-For example, if Jodi sends two Bitcoins to Werner, this transaction will remain unconfirmed until the network creates the next block.
+For example, if Sam sends two Bitcoins to Pete, this transaction will remain unconfirmed until the network creates the next block.

 Once the next block is created and the new transaction is verified and included in that block, the transaction will have one confirmation.